opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_instance_v2.html.markdown

 * `volume_size` - The size of the volume to create (in gigabytes).
-Required in the following combinations: source=image and destination=volume, source=blank and destination=local, and source=blank and destination=volume.
+Required in the following combinations: source=image and destination=volume, and source=blank and destination=volume.
 Changing this creates a new server.

 * `volume_type` - (Optional) Currently, the value can be `SSD` (ultra-I/O disk type), `SAS` (high I/O disk type), or `SATA` (common I/O disk type)
     [OTC-API](https://docs.otc.t-systems.com/en-us/api/ecs/en-us_topic_0065817708.html)